-We have large numbers of atmospheric scientists, geographers, geologists, and physicists successfully offering the course, as well as those from disciplines such as engineering and chemistry.
-During course implementation and instruction, collegial assistance is available from faculty members who have already offered AMS Weather Studies.
+We have large numbers of atmospheric scientists, geographers, geologists, and physicists successfully offering the course, as well from disciplines such as engineering and chemistry.
+During course implementation and instruction, collegial assistance is available from faculty members who already offer AMS Weather Studies.
 Also, AMS science educators will answer any questions on all aspects of course delivery and content.
-This course enables faculty members to expand and/or update their curriculum and join the ranks of colleagues teaching with the latest technology.
+This course enables you to expand and/or update your curriculum and join the ranks of colleagues teaching with the latest technology.

 What are the course components?

-Textbook - The full-color, 15 chapter Weather Studies: Introduction to Atmospheric Science text covers the basic understandings of meteorology.
-The text is currently available in both print (hardcover) and eBook formats.
+Textbook - The full-color, 15 chapter Weather Studies: Introduction to Atmospheric Science textbook covers the basic understandings of meteorology.
 The textbook contains ten Review and ten Critical Thinking Questions per chapter.

-Current Weather Studies - Challenging lab activities with real-time excitement! - Course investigations are self-contained in the Investigations Manual or may be completed using the Manual introductory section with Current Weather Studies delivered on the RealTime Weather Portal.
-Current Weather Studies investigations expand on important concepts using current or recent weather data and are delivered on theweekly schedule described below.
+Current Weather Studies - Challenging lab activities with real-time excitement delivered on the RealTime Weather Portal.
+Posted each Monday, Current Weather Studies investigations expand on important concepts using current or recent weather data.

-Faculty Resources - Available on the faculty website, the Faculty Resources include the faculty guide, PowerPoints, textbook images, and manual questions, textbook chapter questions, as well as and chapter progress and test bank answer keys compatible with learning management systems.
-The faculty guide describes the course and its components and contains suggestions for course implementation in a variety of classroom settings.
-Included for each text chapter is an outline, summary, and learning objectives.
+Faculty Resources - Available on the faculty website, the Faculty Resources include the faculty guide, PowerPoints, textbook images, and manual questions, textbook chapter questions, as well as chapter progress and test bank, all compatible with learning management systems.

 When are the real-time course components delivered?

-The real-world case studies in the Applications section of the Investigations Manual allow the combination of Manual and textbook to function as a full course.
-Many institutions offering the course during fall and spring semesters may choose to use the Introduction section of the Manual investigations with Current Weather Studies on the RealTime Weather Portal to expand on important concepts using current or recent weather data.
+The real-world case studies in the Applications section of the Investigations Manual allow the combination of manual and textbook to function as a full course.
+If offering the course during fall and spring semesters, you can the Current Weather Studies, posted on the RealTime Weather Portal, to expand on important concepts using current or recent weather data.

 View the real-time course delivery schedule.

-How do I integrate this course with my Course Management System?
+How do I integrate this course with my Learning Management System?

-The Manual, Current Weather Studies learning investigations, and test banks can be ported into your system’s quizzing function for automated scoring and immediate student feedback.
+The questions and answers can be ported into your learning management system for automated scoring and immediate student feedback.
 This feature allows for full integration into an e-learning environment.
-We provide course management system-compatible files in Respondus format, software for which many campuses are licensed.
+We provide learning management system-compatible files in Respondus format, software for which many campuses are licensed.

 Go to the Course Management System Integration page to learn about the easy three step process for porting our files into your system.